katriryt/ot-harjoitustyo/documentation/architecture.md

 ## Long Term Storage of Data

-Purpose of the classes in repositories is to store the data used by the application in the long term.
+First purpose of the classes in repositories is to create and store the data used by the application in the long term.
+Second task is to provide access to the data in the databases.

-### Files
+### Creating databases and storing data

-There are to be two classes for the storage of data: one for storing the player data and statistics, and other for storing the katakanas used by the game.
+There are two classes for the storage of data.
+[KatakanaDatabaseUtilities](../src/repositories/katakanadatabaseutilities.py) creates access to the Katakana database (SQLite database) and populates the database with katakanas used in the game.
+Database also stores specifications for the different levels of the game (e.g. number of cards and types of katakanas to be learnt).

-At the moment, [DbUtilities](../src/repositories/dbutilities.py), which sets up a database with player data, is established (work in progress).
-Player data is stored in an SQLite-database in a table called 'Players'.
-Player database is initialized at the start of the game.

-Database for katakanas is yet to be developed.
+[PlayerDatabaseUtilities](../src/repositories/playerdatabaseutilities.py) sets up and creates access to the Player database (SQLite database).
+Player database includes all the players in the game and their data (e.g. points collected, game levels reached).
+Player database also stores specifications for the game that is currently played (e.g. name of the player, level being played).

+Both of these databases are initialized at the start of the game.
 Configuration file has not yet been developed.

+### Getting data from the databases

+There are two classes that provide access to the databases for the _ui_ and _services_. _ui_ and _services_ classes do not directly interact with the database.

+[KatakanaDatabaseInteraction](../src/repositories/katakanadatabaseinteraction.py), provides, e.g., the following services:
+- '_get_game_specs(self, level)'
+- '_get_cards_for_game_board(self, level)'

+[PlayerDatabaseInteraction](../src/repositories/playerdatabaseinteraction.py), provides, e.g., the following services:
+- '_create_new_player(self, given_name)'
+- '_check_player_exists(self, given_name)'
+- '_get_current_game_specs(self)'

 ## Main Functionalities

-Here are selected sequence diagrams of the application's core logic.
+Here are selected sequence diagrams of the application's key functionalities

 ### Creation of a new player